raclettejs/raclette-docs/docs/examples/recipes/creatingDataOnTheServer.md

 ## Context

-Will teach you how to declare a route and how to create data with it
+Will teach you how to declare a dataType and it's route and how to create data with it

 ## Prerequisites